 Monroe County Childhood Conditions Summit 2019

 The 4th Annual Monroe County Childhood Conditions Summit (MC3) is scheduled for Tuesday, November 19th!
 This year’s theme is equity and inclusion.
-Thanks to all who submitted workshop proposals, we will be making selections in late August.
 Summit registration will open at 9am on September 24th here.
 See sessions here.

 For the last three years, Youth Services Bureau of Monroe County and Building a Thriving Compassionate Community (BTCC) have engaged approximately 200 community members annually for the Monroe County Childhood Conditions Summit (MC3).
 Our original theme of “what surrounds us shapes us,” was grounded in the understanding that children are shaped by the relationships they have, the neighborhoods they live in, the places they learn and play, and the community organizations that serve them.

 The 2019 MC3 Summit will explore conditions by focusing on equity and inclusion.
 Every child is our child, therefore, we share a collective interest in our children’s future.